 As an accredited U.S. academic institution, the vast majority of the university’s activities are shielded from Export Controls under the Fundamental Research, Educational Information and Public Information Exclusions.

 Export Control Procedures at Brown University

 Brown has established a network of internal controls to alert compliance officers when an activity may require export control review.
-The Office of Research Integrity (ORI) collaborates with several departments to carefully evaluate proposed transactions and determine whether they fall on the Commerce Control List (CCL) or the U.S. Munitions List (USML).
+The Office of Research Integrity (ORI) collaborates with several departments across campus to carefully evaluate proposed transactions and determine whether they fall on the Commerce Control List (CCL) or the U.S. Munitions List (USML).
 Additionally, the departments screen the transactions for involvement with Restricted Parties.
 Here are some examples of ORI’s collaboration with other departments: